`cloning:run`

 | `0` | Run completed successfully (or `--allow-failure` was passed) |

-| `1` | Run failed |
+| `1` | Run failed — one or more tables had unrecoverable errors |

-| `2` | Config error — `clonio.json` missing or invalid |
+| `2` | Config error — `clonio.json` missing or `APP_KEY` not set |

-| `3` | Connection error — source or target database unreachable |
+| `3` | Connection error — source or target unreachable |

-| `4` | Validation error — invalid YAML or missing required fields |
+| `4` | Validation error — invalid YAML, `--skip-tables` + `--only-tables` combined, or CI without `--target` |

 ---